Hallenbeck-github/WVD/Templates/WVDTemplates/WVD-NewHost/README.md

 - Create WVD Tenant
 - Create WVD HostPool
 - Create Active Directory domain for the new VM(s) to join
-- Create a central file share for WVD Profiles
 - Generate HostPool Regestration Token

 ----